Jwaxo/smashcrowd/README.md

 ### Planned features/Todo

-* A "sit the game out" box for games with more players than rounds dictate.
-  * Tied in with this, option to set number of players per match.
 * Character images compiled with SCSS and assigned.
 * Player boxes shake when they become active.
 * Remove players (hahahaha)